 How to use the zero hours contract sample

-In our template, the zero hours clause should replace section five.
-In both templates, words in italics will need to be replaced with specifics for your business.
+In our template, words in square brackets will need to be replaced or altered to match with the specifics for your business.

 When altering the contract make sure you read the whole thing through to check there are to conflicts or ambiguities, and if you’re unsure then consult a legal professional.

-Zero hours clause sample - free Microsoft Word document for download.
+Zero hours contract sample - free Microsoft Word document for download.